 One of the most interesting nootropics on our list is Tianeptine.
 Tianeptine is available by prescription in many different countries throughout the world under the brand names Coaxil, Stabilon, or Tatinol, and it’s prescribed as an SSRE antidepressant.

-Recently, tianeptine has come under fire as there have been several overdose deaths related to the drug.
-While that sounds grave, the truth is tianeptine is mostly quite safe.
-100% of these incidents have been with the Sodium form or tianeptine, whereas the Sulfate form is infinitely safer.
-The side effects are mild compared to other antidepressants, and the deaths related to tianeptine involved incredibly high doses that were many orders of measure higher than the prescribed amount.
+Recently, Tianeptine has come under fire as there have been several overdose deaths related to the drug.
+While that sounds grave, the truth is Tianeptine is mostly quite safe.
+100% of these incidents have been with the Sodium form of Tianeptine, whereas the Sulfate form is infinitely safer.
+The side effects are mild compared to other antidepressants, and the deaths related to Tianeptine involved incredibly high doses that were many orders of measure higher than the prescribed amount.

 - Dry mouth